-Investigators must report the progress of the research to the IRB in the manner and frequency prescribed by the IRB, but no less than once a year.
+Investigators must report the progress of the research to the IRB in the manner and frequency prescribed by the IRB, but no less than once a year via the Continuing Review xForm or the Annual Check-In xForm.

-When an approved research project is completed, the investigator must promptly notify the IRB and file with the IRB a final progress report, which includes the information listed above for continuing review of protocols for the last research project period.
+When an approved research project is completed, the investigator must promptly notify the IRB and submit a Closure xForm in IRB Manager, which includes the information listed above for continuing review of protocols for the last research project period.

-Once data collection has been completed and the research is closed at the Institution or other sites, a final closure submission must be forwarded to the IRB.
+Once data collection has been completed and the research is closed at the Institution or other sites, a final closure submission must be submitted in IRB Manager for review.
 Once this final submission is complete, the Principal Investigator is not required to submit any further reports of the research to the IRB.